golift/securityspy/README.md

 # go-securityspy
-Full Featured Go Library for SecuritySpy
+Full Featured Go Library for [SecuritySpy](https://www.bensoftware.com/securityspy/)

-I wrote all this over the weekend, and have only tested the code you see in the provided test app.
+I wrote all this over the weekend, the events feed and much of the camera code is tested and works.
+Feedback is welcomed!

-SecuritySpy and Cameras interfaces are pretty much done.
-Except PTZCapabilities.
+SecuritySpy and Cameras interfaces are complete.
-The EventsStream code is done, and reasonably working.
+The EventsStream code is done, and working.
-The logic is there, and so are the bugs.

 Still working on it.
 Lots of docs to come.
 I hope.

-ffmpeg is also used if you want video snippets.
+`ffmpeg` is also used if you want video snippets.

-my server doesn't have auth enabled, so I really have no idea if this works with a password. lemme know?
+My server doesn't have auth enabled, so I really have no idea if this works with a password. lemme know?